visualpharm/Lunacy/docs/index_updated.md

    <li>
    <details>
      <summary>
-       <strong> FREE of charge option </strong>
+       <strong> Free of Charge Option </strong>
      </summary>

- There is actually no free option to use our search engine, only the retrieval [omg-img](http://img.icons8.com) engine.
+ There is no free option to use our dedicated search engine.
+Only the retrieval [omg-img](http://img.icons8.com) engine can be used for free.
 However [omg-img](http://img.icons8.com) provides a great deal of opportunities to use <b>both searching and retrieaval absolutely for free</b>.
    <br>
   Few limitations of free of charge option are:
  - png icons are available in limited (<b>less than 550px</b>) size but suitable for a great deal of needs